 George is the focal WHO of the first sentence and the focalizing WHO of the second.
-The old woman is the
+The old woman is the focal WHO of the second sentence, embedded within the focalizing WHO of George.

 The focalizing WHO is to be distinguished from objective narration, in which the reader need not construct any mediating subjective perspective.
 In objective narration, the story world is presented declaratively-things and events exist by virtue of having been declared to exist.